Complete Guide to Estate and Gift Taxation - Part II

 - Identify tools that can allow patients to refuse treatment even when incompetent, determine Supplemental Security Income specifying how it relates to elderly and disability planning and specify the requirements that must be met in order to receive disability benefits.

 - Determine post-mortem estate planning action in the face of funeral and administrative expenses using elections and disclaimers.

 - Cite the due dates of post-mortem federal forms, specify the filing requirements of a decedent’s estate tax return, and identify exceptions to the general rule of estate tax payment.

 - Determine the processes and procedures necessary in preparation and filing of Form 706.

-- Identify the filing requirements for estate income tax and decedent’s final income tax returns by: a.
-Determining the estate income tax under available tax accounting methods and tax years; and b.
-Specify the use of Form 1310 for a decedent or a joint return for a decedent and his or her surviving spouse.
+- Identify the filing requirements for estate income tax and decedent’s final income tax returns by: Determining the estate income tax under available tax accounting methods and tax years; and Specify the use of Form 1310 for a decedent or a joint return for a decedent and his or her surviving spouse.